 There is no real way to prevent brain tumors, but patients can increase the likelihood of successful treatment through early diagnosis and treating tumors before they spread.
 Patients with a higher risk of developing brain tumors should be regularly screened for the disease.
 Exercising regularly and maintaining a healthy life can help patients enjoy a long and happy life.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for brain tumors.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for all types of brain tumors including primary brain tumors (i.e. astrocytomas, glioblastoma multiforme, low-grade gliomas, oligodendrogliomas, meningiomas, pituitary adenomas, acoustic neuromas, schwannomas and others) and metastatic brain tumors such as metastatic lung cancer to the brain, metastatic breast cancer to the brain, metastatic colon cancer to the brain, metastatic prostate cancer to the brain, metastatic melanoma to the brain and others.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for all types of brain tumors including primary brain tumors (i.e. astrocytomas, glioblastoma multiforme, low-grade gliomas, oligodendrogliomas, meningiomas, pituitary adenomas, acoustic neuromas, schwannomas and others) and metastatic brain tumors such as metastatic lung cancer to the brain, metastatic breast cancer to the brain, metastatic colon cancer to the brain, metastatic prostate cancer to the brain, metastatic melanoma to the brain and others.
 Dr. Lipani offers image guided brain surgery approaches and the latest in noninvasive radiosurgery procedures for brain tumor treatment, tailored to the needs of each patient.
-For the very best in brain tumor treatment, or to learn about CyberKnife radiosurgery for noninvasive brain surgery, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For the very best in brain tumor treatment, or to learn about CyberKnife radiosurgery for noninvasive brain surgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!